belaja-akacija/local-attributes-prototype/README.md

 # local-attributes-prototype

-A small library to manage objects in a project file and automate/abstract out tedious, various and misc tasks that are required for keeping a project up-to-date, as things change around it.
+A small subset of my library `eo-config`, intended to merged into it once it has been fleshed out.
+Thus, uses `eo-config` as dependency.

-Depends on my `eo-config` library.
+It's used to manage objects in a project file and automate/abstract out tedious, various and misc tasks that are required for keeping a project up-to-date, as things change around it.